-This means that no new undergraduates in 2013 will receive a bursary until their second year (if they are within the cap).
-For the 2013 academic year there will be 1500 new postgraduate bursaries available.
-For the 2014 academic year the cap has been set indicatively at 2500 undergraduate and 1500 postgraduate bursaries.
-The Department of Health (DH) will be reviewing (with the advisory group) the application of the cap in 2013 and the figures may change.
+This meant that no new undergraduates in 2013 would receive a bursary until their second year (if they were within the cap).
+For the 2013 academic year there were 1500 new postgraduate bursaries available.
+For the 2014 and 2015 academic years the cap was set at 2500 undergraduate and 1500 postgraduate bursaries.

-The DH have been working with the advisory group on the capping methodology and information packs for students and Higher Education Institutions (HEIs) can be found here:
+The DH worked with the advisory group on the capping methodology and information packs for students and universities for the 2015 academic year can be found here:

 Students who have received a bursary in a previous academic year and have not interrupted their studies will continue to be funded under the previous arrangements.